JonAbrams/SpaceAce/README.md

 * `state -> Object`: An immutable state, which can only be overwritten using an action.
 * `subSpace(subSpaceName: String) -> Space`: Spawns a child space.
 * `bindTo(eventHandler: Function) -> Function`: Wraps an event handler, passing in the space when eventually called.
 If object returned by eventHandler, it is recursively merged onto the space's state.
+* `applyValue(keyName: String) -> Function`: Given a key name, returns a function that takes a value and sets applies it to the key on the state.
 * `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state by doing a recursive merge.
 * `replaceState(newState: Object, [changedBy: String])`: A method for replacing a space's state.
 * `setDefaultState(mergeObject: Object)`: Sets attributes that do not exist yet on the state.
 Useful for initializing a sub-space's state.